 High Hopes Children’s Therapy is a mother-daughter owned business founded to provide HOPE for children with disabilities.
 Our team is committed to providing exceptional therapy services in a fun and engaging environment.
 We provide Occupational Therapy, Speech Therapy, Physical Therapy, Feeding Therapy, and Social Skills Groups for children of all ages.

 A screening is a brief procedure during which a therapist performs quick tests and clinical observations to identify whether a child would benefit from services.
 Screenings allow us to determine whether further evaluation and intervention is appropriate.
 We are happy to work with local child care centers to conduct screenings.

-Our initial evaluation includes a holistic approach in order to gain a clear picture of your child’s areas of strengths and weakness.
-A variety of standardized assessments are used during the evaluation in order to assess your child’s current functional skills.
-Skills that are assessed include the following: Gross motor, fine motor, visual motor, visual perception, handwriting, and sensory processing.
-The evaluation also includes clinical observations and parent questionnaires and or teacher questionnaires.
+An initial evaluation involves a holistic approach that allows us to gain a clear picture of your child’s strengths and weaknesses across performance domains.
+Our therapists utilize a variety of standardized assessments during the initial evaluation in order to assess your child’s current level of function.
+In addition to standardized testing, our initial evaluations include clinical observations, parent questionnaires, and/or teacher questionnaires.